egbakou/reedsolomon/README.md

 If you want to improve this project, check out the [NativeMemoryArray repo](https://github.com/Cysharp/NativeMemoryArray) to remove this limitation and feel free to make a PR.

-- No performance optimization.

-See the [Go implementation](https://github.com/klauspost/reedsolomon) to improve the performance of this project.
+- See the [Go implementation](https://github.com/klauspost/reedsolomon) to improve the performance of this project.

 - You must run the benchmark on your hardware to detect the best inner loop to use.

-See again the [Go implementation](https://github.com/klauspost/reedsolomon) and feel free to make a PR.

 ## Shortcomings